partha2312/DSandAlgs/README.md

-These are programming exerices of Data Structures and Algorithms course of University of San Diego offered by Coursera.
+These are programming exerices of Data Structures and Algorithms course of University of California, San Diego offered by Coursera.